-Robert L. Spurrier Jr., PhD, Director Jessica Roark, Assistant Director Crystal Davis, Honors Academic Counselor Ebonie Hill-Williamson, Honors Academic Counselor Brent Ladd, Honors Academic Counselor
+Robert L. Spurrier Jr., PhD, Director Jessica Roark, Assistant Director Ebonie Hill-Williamson, Honors Academic Counselor Brent Ladd, Honors Academic Counselor McKenzie Mohler, Honors Academic Counselor

 Oklahoma State University is an active member of the National Collegiate Honors Council and the Great Plains Honors Council.
 The Honors College is composed of a university-wide General Honors component and specialized upper-division components at the departmental or college levels.
 The Honors College provides academically talented students with the opportunity to study, conduct research, and exchange ideas in an exciting and supportive academic environment.
-Honors sections are offered in many general education courses, and special honors classes are taught by outstanding faculty members and the classes are small in size to facilitate active student involvement.
+Honors sections are offered in many general education courses, and special honors seminars and interdisciplinary honors courses also are available.
+Honors classes are taught by outstanding faculty members and the classes are small in size to facilitate active student involvement.